 - Chapter 13 bankruptcy may act as a consolidated loan plan that collects the money for the creditors via a Chapter 13 Trustee who pays the creditors for you.

 - Chapter 13 lets you reschedule secured debts (not your home’s mortgage) and lengthen the time period you’ll have to repay the debt.

-- For those trying to save their homes from foreclosure Chapter 13, can spread the delinquent mortgage payments throughout the life of your Chapter 13 Plan.
+- For those trying to save their homes from foreclosure, Chapter 13 can spread the delinquent mortgage payments throughout the life of your repayment plan.

-If you have regular income and want to repair your credit and build for the future, then filing for Chapter 13 Bankruptcy is a logical choice.
-The money saved from interest fees, late payment penalties are an incentive to learn more about Chapter 13 Bankruptcy.
+If you have regular income and want to repair your credit and build for the future, then filing for Chapter 13 bankruptcy is a logical choice.
+The money saved from interest fees and late payment penalties alone is an incentive to learn more about Chapter 13 bankruptcy.

-Unsecured debt doesn’t mean it is uncollectible.
 Creditors can file costly judgments against your credit for seven years in Pennsylvania.
 Some judgments can be renewed ending up being a scar on your credit report for many years.
-Prevent these damages from being carved into your credit and act proactively by considering Chapter 13 Bankruptcy to resolve your unsecured debts.
+Prevent these damages from being carved into your credit and act proactively by considering Chapter 13 bankruptcy to resolve your unsecured debts.

 If you ever want to own a home or a business, it is crucial that you sort out your consumer and unsecured debts.
 Filing for Chapter 13 bankruptcy is an option for renewing the life of your credit while repaying your creditors at a sustainable rate.